-Wanting only to escape the backlash, Maggie flees Carlton for western New York and moves in with her Aunt Wren, a sculptor who lives in a cabin buffered by woods and Lake Ontario.
-But this isolated location harbors secrets and situations that are anything but peaceful.
-Even worse, the trauma Maggie hopes to leave behind follows her, haunting her in ways she can’t control—insomnia, flashbacks, and a panic that persists.
-These troubles are intensified when she begins to receive mysterious messages from another girl who may also have been attacked.
-Just when Maggie musters the courage to answer the emails, the young woman goes silent.
+Maggie moves in with her Aunt Wren, a sculptor who lives in an isolated cabin bordered by nothing but woods and water.
+Maggie wants to forget, heal, and hide, but her aunt’s place harbors secrets and situations that complicate the plan.
+Worse, the trauma Maggie hoped to leave behind has followed her, haunting her in ways she can’t control, including flashbacks, insomnia, and a sense of panic.
+Her troubles intensify when she begins to receive messages from another student who has survived a rape on her old campus.
+Just when Maggie musters the courage to answer her emails, the young woman goes silent.

-In a book that is both urgent and timely, Melissa Ostrom explores the intricacies of shame and victim-blaming that often accompany the aftermath of assault.
+In a book that is both urgent and timely, Melissa Ostrom explores the intricacies of shame and victim-blaming that accompany the aftermath of assault.amazon barnes & noble indiebound books-a-million

 The Beloved Wild